- About us

 - The races

-The Sahara Marathon is an international sport event to demonstrate solidarity with the Saharawi people and this year celebrates its twelfth edition.
+The Sahara Marathon is an international sport event to demonstrate solidarity with the Saharawi people.
+Its first edition is in 2001.

 It’s organized by the Secretary of State for Sport, Government of the Sahrawi Arab Democratic Republic with the help of volunteers from all over the world.

-For the promotion and coordination of participants from other countries, the organization also partners with Marie Frison from France, Wolfgang Hoffman from Germany, Oddvar Rosten from Norway and Danielle Smith from England.
+For the promotion and coordination of participants from other countries, the organization also partners with Marie Frison from France, Wolfgang Hofman from Germany, Oddvar Rosten from Norway and Danielle Smith from England.

 The Sahara Marathon, which along with the standard-distance marathon also includes the shorter distances of 21km, 10km, 5km and the children’s race, is aimed at promoting sport activity among Saharawi young men and women and financing and developing humanitarian programs.